What are the entry requirements?.

 Where will I be placed for my training?

-You will be placed in 2 very different schools to give you a real breadth of experience.
+You will be placed in two different schools to give you a real breadth of experience.
 We are lucky that the partnership is extremely diverse and we can offer very distinct experiences.
 All schools are quality assured by the central SCITT team to ensure consistency of experience.

 Who decides where I get placed?